The solution - Vertrouwensketen

 Phased implementation

 The Secure Chain is aimed at the Dutch ports.
 It is currently being introduced first in the port of Rotterdam.
-The participating shipping lines/ship agents are pursuing a phased and controlled rollout.
-Each shipping line/ship agent informs its own customers about the moment of connection.
+The 12 largest shipping lines/ship agents in the deepsea sector have now joined.
+Shortsea shipping is next.

 Scroll to Top